 Top it with chopped peanuts, cilantro, or green onions for added crunch and flavor.
 If spicy food is your thing, add extra sriracha on top to increase the heat!
 Add avocado for extra richness, or different vegetables such as bell peppers and cucumbers.
 The possibilities are endless, and it’s always fun to try new things.

-Say goodbye to heavy and greasy satay, and hello to this vegan Satay Tofu Noodle Meal.
-This dish is a healthier option compared to traditional meat-based satay.
 It’s lower in fat, cholesterol, and saturated fat, making it a great option for those looking to maintain a healthy diet.
 Plus, it’s a great source of plant-based protein.

 No problem!
 Use gluten-free soy sauce and gluten-free ingredients and opt for gluten-free noodles such as rice noodles or vermicelli noodles.